 Maintenance Schedule (CSV)

-- Monthly 30-sec test (auto/manual)
+- Monthly 30-second test (automatic or manual)

-- Annual 90-min discharge
+- Annual 90-minute discharge test

-- Battery age tracking & replacement plan
+- Battery age tracking and replacement planning

 Visuals & Explainers